-We believe that your child's education should be a partnership between parents, teachers and any other adults involved in your child's life.
-Therefore we aim to communicate regularly and openly, for all levels of needs.
+We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-Your child may have an ISP / IBP in place and therefore the targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.

-If your child has complex SEND they may have an EHC Plan (Education Health Care Plan).
+- Your child may have an IEP / IBP in place and therefore the targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed. - If your child has complex SEND they may have an EHC Plan (Education Health Care Plan).
 The provision outlined as part of an EHC Plan will be formally reviewed yearly.